StarpTech/next-localization/README.md

 ## Access i18n outside React

-If you need to access to the `i18n` outside of react or react hooks, you can create a custom `i18n` instance and pass it to the `I18nProvider`.
+If you need access to the `i18n` outside of react or react hooks, you can create a custom `i18n` instance and pass it to the `I18nProvider`.
 It's the same interface as `useI18n` returns.

 ```js